Practice Enhancement Research Coordinators (PERCs)

 She has a B.A. in Biocultural Anthropology from Western Washington University.

-Working with ORPRN allows her to travel and explore the state of Oregon while learning about the innovative practice transformation work Oregon clinics are doing.
+Although Sara is based in Portland, working with ORPRN allows her to travel and explore the state of Oregon while learning about the innovative practice transformation work Oregon clinics are doing.
 Closer to home, she enjoys getting lost running on trails around Forest Park and Mt.
 Tabor, reading in Laurelhurst Park, and experimenting with baking different kinds of sourdough bread.

 Laura joined ORPRN in 2018.
 Previously, she worked as a research coordinator on clinical trials and qualitative studies at the University of Washington Medical Center; an administrator at the University of Washington Institutional Review Board; and an administrator at the Group Health Cooperative (Kaiser) IRB.